 Trichotillomania usually occurs in adolescence in the first instance.
 However, the disorder has occurred in very young children, through to adults up to approximately 60 years of age.
 During childhood, the disorder affects males and females in equal numbers; in adulthood, females are affected more often than males.
 This may not reflect the true ratio of trichotillomania in adulthood, but rather that hair loss is more accepted among adult males than females.

 Trichotillomania has been known to affect individuals for a period of several months to more than 20 years.
 In many cases, symptoms may occur in cycles, with symptoms periodically lessening, then worsening, disappearing, and then recurring.

-A diagnosis of trichotillomania may be suspected if characteristic symptoms are present such as noticeable patches of hair loss.
+A diagnosis of trichotillomania may be suspected if characteristic symptoms are present such as patches of hair loss.
 A diagnosis may be made based upon a thorough clinical evaluation, a detailed patient history and a variety of tests that can rule out other causes of hair loss.
-Because many individuals attempt to conceal their hair pulling behavior, a diagnosis may be difficult to obtain.
+Because many individuals may be reluctant to talk about hair pulling behavior due to shame/embarrassment, a diagnosis can often be overlooked.

 The two main forms of treatment for trichotillomania are psychotherapy and pharmacotherapy.
 There is no universal form of therapy that is effective in all cases.

 Psychotherapy is the treatment of disorder by psychological methods.
 Psychotherapy for trichotillomania may include cognitive behavior therapy, which attempts to identify and alter the thoughts and emotions that lead to certain behaviors such as hair pulling.
 Types of cognitive behavior therapy used to treat individuals with trichotillomania include habit reversal, awareness training and stimulus control.